Nine Days (film): Post-production

 Editing was completed by Michael Taylor and Jeff Betancourt.
 Nine Days received the Dolby Institute Fellowship, a post-production grant that allowed the sound designers to complete the film in Dolby Vision and Dolby Atmos.
-Antônio Pinto composed the musical score.
-The theme song, played by Amanda's character on the violin, was composed during pre-production.
-The song played during the bicycle scene was performed in Portuguese.
+Antônio Pinto composed the musical score with additional composers David Bessler and Gabriel Ferreira, who composed the violin solos.
+The theme song, played by Amanda's character on the violin, was composed during pre-production and performed by Brazilian violin virtuoso Michel Bessler.
+The song played during the bicycle scene was composed by Yaniel Matos and performed in Portuguese by Manuela Julian.
 The score was released by Warner Classics on July 9, 2021.

 Release

 In December 2019, the Sundance Film Festival announced the lineup for the 2020 competition.
 Nine Days premiered at the festival on January 27, 2020, competing in the U.S. Dramatic Competition with a runtime of 124 minutes.
 At the premiere, Duke said "What's really beautiful about this story is that it doesn't ever try to spoon-feed you.
 It's not very didactic in any way.
 It just presents itself and asks you to have a reaction."
-In February 2020, Sony Pictures Classics acquired the film's distribution rights.
+In February 2020, Sony Pictures Classics acquired distribution rights to the film for North and Latin America, Eastern Europe, the Middle East, India, Australia, New Zealand, Scandinavia, South Africa, the Benelux, Thailand and airlines; the company would subsequently acquire rights to Israel, Turkey and remaining Asian and European territories, giving it worldwide rights to the film.

 A trailer for the film was released on October 12, 2020.
 In their review of the footage, Screen Rant's Alex McGuire noted the "impressive cast" and the film's "complex questions about existence".
 Hoai-Tran Bui from /Film said the premise was similar to Pixar's Soul, an animated film also about pre-existence.
 Syfy Wire's Jacob Oller said the film would intrigue fans of Duke and that there was "definitely some weirdness going on that belies beauty and the deeper questions in life."

 Nine Days screened as the opening film of the Austin Film Festival on October 22, 2021.
 It was originally scheduled to be theatrically released on January 22, 2021.
 However, as a result of the COVID-19 pandemic, the film was delayed.
 Nine Days instead opened in four theaters on July 30, 2021, with a nationwide release on August 6.
 Sony Pictures Home Entertainment released the film on Digital HD, Blu-ray, and DVD on November 2, 2021.
 Special features include a making-of featurette.